There are ten rules of reading – “Read, read, read … “

 - Discussing the book as you go along and showing an interest in its content.
 Perhaps your child would like to read another book about a similar subject or by the same author.

 The children will write in pencil on the line and with a very sharp pencil.
 They are being taught to join up letters and will be writing cursively by the time that they leave Class 2.
 They are encouraged to practice handwriting at home.
 Copying out a paragraph/sentence from their reading book each night is good practice.
+A class mascot will be sent home each Friday with one child.
+The mascot has a book that can be written in by your child of all the events and activities they have been involved in each weekend/holiday.

 If you need to speak to the class teacher about any aspect of your child’s schooling, please do not hesitate to make an appointment after school.

-Class Teacher: Mr D Jeffrey firstname.lastname@example.org
+Class Teacher: Mrs N Barnes firstname.lastname@example.org